 The result shows that while the number of shots doesn’t differ much, Miami Heat players are more efficient in taking their 3-point shots.
 This visualization was created using a dataset from Accenture.

-In the summer of 2015, 20 years after they dropped “36 Chambers”, the Wu-Tang released a limited-edition anniversary album.
+In the summer of 2015, 20 years after they dropped “36 Chambers”, Wu-Tang Clan released a limited-edition anniversary album.
 The legendary East Coast band’s fan base may reach far beyond Shaolin (that’s Staten Island), but hip hop has a lot of sub-genres — bounce, trap, TK — and most of them tend to stick closer to home.

 To figure out which genres spread (and to where), Glenn McDonald, a data scientist at music intelligence service, The Echo Nest, used numbers from his corporate parent Spotify to quantify where the genre started and who’s listening.